GiottoVerducci/rulebook2024/content.md

 (see [**Contested Cards**](https://www.vekn.net/rulebook/4-detailed-turn-sequence#contested-cards)).
 Vampires are unique, by default.

+**Wake:** A vampire that wakes during an action can attempt to block that action and/or play reaction cards as though unlocked for the duration of the action.
+Wake effects can always be played during the "as a card is played" window, in order to play other reaction cards that must be played in that window.
+A reaction card that unlocks a vampire but does not wake it is not considered as a wake effect and cannot be played during the "as a card is played" window.

+**Wounded:** A vampire who has received damage that they have not mended or a vampire in torpor or on their way to torpor is said to be wounded.

 **Limited:** Some cumulative effects are forbidden by the rules.
 For instance, during a bleed action, an action modifier card cannot be played to increase the bleed if the bleed amount is already being increased